Best TV Providers in Customer Satisfaction 2020

 In 2020, DIRECTV took the top spot from last year’s numero uno, Xfinity, while Verizon remained in third place.
 That’s a pretty solid assurance that these three providers do a lot right when it comes to making TV service easy to use.

 How satisfied are you with your TV provider’s monthly bill?

-2020’s best in customer satisfaction for monthly bill: Cox, DIRECTV, and DISH
+Best for monthly bill: Cox, DIRECTV, and DISH

 Nobody likes to get a bill.
 That’s a universal truth.
 It’s also evident in the scores we see each year in monthly billing and value—they’re always lower than the ones you see in categories like channel selection or DVR satisfaction.